 We operate the following monitoring equipment for the measurement of air quality:

-- Five Tapered Element Oscillating Microbalance (TEOM) dust monitors measuring PM10;
+- Five Tapered Element Oscillating Microbalance (TEOM) dust monitors continuously measuring PM10;

-- One High Volume Air Sampler (HVAS) measuring PM10 over one 24 hour period every six days.
+- Four High Volume Air Samplers (HVAS) measuring PM10 over one 24 hour period every six days.